A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Background

-TYPE\_NOTIFICATION\_STATE\_CHANGED of \emph{AccessibilityEvent} in AS API can detect the notification information (e.g., time, app package name, displayed texts of the toasts such as small popup, and text information) notified through \emph{getEventType()}, \emph{getPackageName()}, \emph{getEventTime()}, \emph{getParcelableData()}, and \emph{getText()} methods.
-However, there is a limit to the information that can be accessed through AS API. \emph{NotificationListenerService}\footnote[31]{https://developer.android.com/reference/android/service/notification/NotificationListenerService} (launched Android API level 21) and \emph{NotificationManager}\footnote[32]{https://developer.android.com/reference/android/app/NotificationManager} (launched Android API level 1) can collect the more specific notification information (e.g., notification app name, time, status, priority, text, category, sound, visibility).
-Currently, notification related Android APIs such as \emph{NotificationListenerService} and \emph{NotificationManager} are widely used along with AS API to study notification usage behaviors in existing studies (e.g., ~\cite{kim2019understanding, mehrotra2017understanding, lee2019pass, pradhan2017understanding, lee2018reducing, chang2017smartphone}).
+Notification APIs refer to all APIs related to the collection of notification information that occurs by app usage or device status change in the smartphone.
+Representative Notification APIs include AS API, \emph{NotificationManager}, and \emph{NotificationListenerService}. \emph{AccessibilityEvent} in AS API has TYPE NOTIFICATION STATE CHANGED, which captures the notification information (e.g., time, app package name, displayed texts of the toasts such as small popup, and text information) notified through \emph{getEventType()}, \emph{getPackageName()}, \emph{getEventTime()}, \emph{getParcelableData()}, and \emph{getText()} methods.
+However, there is a limit to the information that can be accessed through AS API. \emph{NotificationListenerService} (launched Android API level 21) and \emph{NotificationManager} (launched Android API level 1) can collect the more specific notification information (e.g., notification app name, time, status, priority, text, category, sound, visibility).
+Currently, notification-related Android APIs such as \emph{NotificationListenerService} and \emph{NotificationManager} are widely used along with AS API to study notification usage behaviors in existing studies (e.g.,~\cite{kim2019understanding, mehrotra2017understanding, lee2019pass, pradhan2017understanding, lee2018reducing, chang2017smartphone}).